-NOTE 11 - INDUSTRIAL DEVELOPMENT REVENUE BONDS
+NOTE 12 - INDUSTRIAL DEVELOPMENT REVENUE BONDS

 The bonds are not obligations of the Agency or the State.
 The Agency does not record assets or liabilities resulting from completed bond issues in its accounts since its primary function is to arrange the financing between the borrowing companies and the bond holders, and funds arising from issues are controlled by trustees or banks acting as fiscal agents.
 For providing this service, the Agency receives bond administration fees from the borrowing companies.
 Such administrative fee income is recognized immediately upon issuance of bonds.
-At May 31, 2016 and 2015 there were no outstanding industrial development revenue bonds.
+At May 31, 2017 and 2016 there were no outstanding industrial development revenue bonds.

-NOTE 12 - REVOLVING LOAN FUND GRANT REVENUE
+NOTE 13 - REVOLVING LOAN FUND GRANT REVENUE

 The Agency was awarded a Rural Business Enterprise Grant (RBEG) from the United States Department of Agriculture (USDA), Rural Development in the amount of \$90,000.
 The grant agreement consists of a revolving loan fund for eligible businesses.
-On March 6, 2014 the Agency received \$25,000 in grant revenue to provide a loan to Bark Eater Craft Brewery, LLC (recipient).
-A promissory note was signed by the recipient.
-See note 9.
 Per the grant agreement, the Agency must use the proceeds from the loan repayment for other Agency approved loans and cannot be used for general operations of the Agency.
-The total amount of grant revenue received is reported as a restricted net position of \$25,000.
+The total amount of grant revenue received is reported as a restricted net position of \$50,000 and \$25,000 as of May 31, 2017 and 2016, respectively.